animatedb/oovaide/web/readme.txt

 Using OovAide to analyze programs:
     Windows Versions:
 	The oovaide-*-win downloads include parts of GTK-3.0 and CLang so running analysis does not require any additional downloads.

+	Oovaide is shipped with libclang.dll for MinGW from MSys2.
+	If Visual Studio include files are used, download the libclang.dll from the llvm site and replace the one in bin.

-Using Oovaide for more complete analysis usually requires some MinGW or other package so that CLang can find additional include files.
+	Using Oovaide for more complete analysis with MinGW usually requires some MinGW or other package so that CLang can find additional include files such as stdio.h.

 	Exporting to database requires sqlite3.
 	Analyzing Java source code requires the Java JDK.